daud-hayat-8183/imdb-business-data-analytics/README.md

-# 🎬 Predicting Movie Success: My BDA Final Project
+# 🎬 Predicting Movie Success: My BDA Final Semester Project

 Hi there!
-I'm Muhhammad Dawood Hayat, and welcome to my final semester Business Data Analytics project for COMSATS University Islamabad.
+I'm Muhhammad Dawood Hayat, and welcome to my final semester Business Data Analytics (BDA) project for COMSATS University Islamabad.

 If you are reading this, you are looking at the exact moment a whole semester of learning actually clicked into place.
 I honestly can't believe this project is finally finished.
-Between the late-night coding sessions, wrestling with massive datasets that kept crashing my Colab environment, and figuring out how to deploy a web app—this has been an absolute rollercoaster.
-But it works, and I am so incredibly proud of it.
+Between the late-night coding sessions, wrestling with massive datasets that kept crashing my Colab environment, and figuring out how to actually deploy a web app—this has been an absolute rollercoaster.
+But it works, and I am so incredibly proud to share it with you.

 I wanted to answer a question that has always fascinated me: **Can we actually predict if a movie will be a hit or a massive flop based just on its core data?** Let me walk you through what I built.